ladybirdweb/backup-script/README.md

 <img alt="" src="snaps/urbackupclientsetting.png">

-- it will open a tab similar to above image and here you can set the interval of file backups and the folders to exclude and other options you can configre as per your requrement.
+- It will open a tab similar to above image and here you can set the interval of file backups and the folders to exclude and other options you can configre as per your requrement.

-- then click on the Imgae backups you will get a tab similar to the below snap and you can configure according to your requirements the default is below.
+- Then click on the Image backups you will get a tab similar to the below snap and you can configure according to your requirements the default is below.

 <img alt="" src="snaps/urbackupclientsetting1.png">

-- Once the above is done click on client next to the image backups as this is a preconfigured windows client the client section will be configured alreday so we don't need to chnage anything over there.
+- Once the above is done click on client next to the image backups.
+As this is a preconfigured windows client, the client section will be configured already so we don't need to chnage anything over there.

 <img alt="" src="snaps/urbackupclientsetting3.png">